bollu/bollu.github.io/README.md

 # Big list of quotes

+> How can Alice communicate all of math to Bob?
+Mail him some chalk and wait!

 > Love is not a craving, love is a yearning. ~ Contrapoints.

 > If Alice uses abstract algebra to solve problem and Bob uses concrete calculation, Alice's result is more generalizable than Bob's,